intel-analytics/BigDL-2.x/pyzoo/zoo/automl/README.md

 ### Prediction and Evaluation using _TimeSequencePipeline_
 A _TimeSequencePipeline_ contains a chain of feature transformers and models, which does end-to-end time sequence prediction on input data. _TimeSequencePipeline_ can be saved and loaded for future deployment.

- 1. Prediction using _Pipeline_ object
+ * Prediction using _Pipeline_ object

- Output dataframe will in the format as below (assume predict n values forward). col `datetime` is the starting timestamp.
+Output dataframe look likes below (assume predict n values forward). col `datetime` is the starting timestamp.

   |datetime|value_0|value_1|...|value_{n-1}|
   | --------|----- | ------|---|---- |